Employee take home salary Calculator

 Employers must contribute a minimum of 3%, and employees must contribute 5%, resulting in an 8% total contribution.

-Workplace benefits like health insurance or a company automobile may change your tax code, affecting your deductions and net earnings.
-If you repay a season ticket or a cycle-to-work plan loan, your take-home pay will be affected.
+Pension Workplace benefits like health insurance or a company automobile may change your tax code, affecting your deductions and net earnings.
+Your take-home pay will be affected if you repay a season ticket or a cycle-to-work plan loan.

 Any additional deductions, such as union dues, charitable contributions, court orders (for unpaid fines or debt repayments to creditors), or child maintenance (collected by the Child Maintenance Service under a Deduction from Earnings Order), must also be considered.